storj-archived/blog/content/post/engineering/replication-bad.md

 Erasure codes are widely used in both distributed and peer-to-peer storage systems.
 While they are more complicated and possess trade-offs of their own, the scheme we adopt, Reed-Solomon, has been around since 1960 and is used everywhere from CDs, deep space communication, barcodes, advanced RAID-like applications--you name it.

-An erasure code is often described by two numbers, k and n.
-If a block of data is encoded with a k, n erasure code, there are n total generated erasure shares, where only any k of them are required to recover the original block of data!
-It doesn’t matter if you recover all of the even numbered shares, all of the odd numbered shares, the first k shares, the last k shares, whatever.
-Any k shares can recover the original block.
+An erasure code is often described by two numbers, *k* and *n*.
+If a block of data is encoded with a *k*, *n* erasure code, there are *n* total generated erasure shares, where only any *k* of them are required to recover the original block of data!
+It doesn’t matter if you recover all of the even numbered shares, all of the odd numbered shares, the first *k* shares, the last *k* shares, whatever.
+Any *k* shares can recover the original block.

-If a block of data is s bytes large, each of the n erasure shares are roughly s/k bytes.
-For example, if a block is 10 MB, and you’re using a k = 10, n = 20 erasure code scheme, each erasure share of that block will only be 1 MB.
-This means that with k = 10, n = 20, the expansion factor is only 2x.
+If a block of data is *s* bytes large, each of the *n* erasure shares are roughly *s*/*k* bytes.
+For example, if a block is 10 MB, and you’re using a *k* = 10, *n* = 20 erasure code scheme, each erasure share of that block will only be 1 MB.
+This means that with *k* = 10, *n* = 20, the expansion factor is only 2x.
 For a 10 MB block, only 20 MB total is used, because there are twenty 1-MB shares.
-The same expansion factor holds with k = 20, n = 40, where there are forty 512-KB shares.
+The same expansion factor holds with *k* = 20, *n* = 40, where there are forty 512-KB shares.

-Interestingly, the durability of a k = 20, n = 40 erasure code is better than a k = 10, n = 20 erasure code, even though the expansion factor (2x) is the same for both.
-This is because the risk is spread across more nodes in the k = 20, n = 40 case.
+Interestingly, the durability of a *k* = 20, *n* = 40 erasure code is better than a *k* = 10, *n* = 20 erasure code, even though the expansion factor (2x) is the same for both.
+This is because the risk is spread across more nodes in the *k* = 20, *n* = 40 case.
 To help drive this point home, we calculated the durability for various erasure code configuration choices in a network with a churn of 10%.
 We talked more about the math behind this table in section 3.4 of our paper, and we’ll discuss more about churn in an upcoming blog post, but suffice it to say, we hope these calculated values are illustrative:

 <img src="/blog/img/stats1.png" style="width:100%;max-width:800px;"/>